x157/x157.github.io/Git/index.md

 Git ceases to be as good an option for the larger team, and thus [Perforce](/Perforce/) is used internally at Epic.

-If your team uses Git, here is how I recommend to do it.
+If your team uses Git for your project, here is how I recommend to do it.

 ## How To: Set up a Lyra Project Source Repo